Close×

 From Séguret to Venasque

-From Séguret, head for Gigondas and Vacqueyras, among the finest Côtes du Rhône appellations, famous for their red wines.
-Continue on to Beaumes-de-Venise, famous for its natural sweet Muscat.
+From Séguret, head towards Gigondas and Vacqueyras, two of the best appellations in the Côtes du Rhône region, famous for their red wines.
+Continue on to Beaumes-de-Venise, known for its naturally sweet Muscat wine.
 Stop off at Lafare, a charming village in the heart of the Dentelles de Montmirail, ideal for lunch.
-Then head to La Roque-Alric for its panoramic views and historic heritage.
-Continue on to Le Barroux, a medieval village with a castle open to visitors.
-Cross the Comtat Venaissin plain via Caromb and Mazan to finish in Venasque, one of France's most beautiful villages.
+Then head to La Roque-Alric for its panoramic views and historical heritage.
+Continue to Le Barroux, a medieval village with a castle open to visitors.
+Cross the Comtat Venaissin plain via Caromb and Mazan to end up in Venasque, one of the most beautiful villages in France.

 5